 Yellowstone Map, Entrances, and Nearby Towns

-First, let’s get the lay of the land around Yellowstone.
+Let’s get the lay of the land around Yellowstone.
 This park has five official entrances, so you’ve got plenty of options for places to stay while visiting Yellowstone.

 West Entrance of Yellowstone (West Yellowstone)

 The West Entrance is an excellent jumping-off point for seeing some of the best geysers in the park!
-From here, you’re close to Norris, Old Faithful, and Grand Prismatic just to name a few.
+From here, you’re close to Norris, Old Faithful, and Grand Prismatic, just to name a few.
 Because of its location, this entrance is usually my preferred place to stay near the park.

 The town of West Yellowstone has plenty of amenities, hotels, and things to do while still maintaining a small-town feel.